MeadowlarkDAW/Yarrow/README.md

 [![Crates.io](https://img.shields.io/crates/v/yarrow.svg)](https://crates.io/crates/yarrow)
 [![License](https://img.shields.io/crates/l/yarrow.svg)](https://github.com/MeadowlarkDAW/Yarrow/blob/main/LICENSE)

 > **WORK IN PROGRESS.
-This project is currently unstable and is missing some features.
-Check the [project board] for more details.**
+This project is currently unstable and its API is being reworked to be more data-driven.
+Stay tuned for updates.**

 **A modern retained-mode GUI library in Rust with extreme performance and control, geared towards audio software.**